sftpgo/docs/docs/external-auth.md

+---
+description: "Authenticate open-source SFTPGo users via external programs or HTTP endpoints.
+Integrate with custom databases or any external identity source."
+---

 # External Authentication

 To enable external authentication, you must set the absolute path of your authentication program or an HTTP URL using the `external_auth_hook` key in your configuration file.